 For example, you could start with “create an outline” if you are writing a report, article, or term paper.

-A clear-cut goal like this makes it easier to start, stick with it, and finish.
+A clear-cut goal like this makes it easier to start, stick with, and ultimately finish any project.

-Breaking any large project into small bite-size chunks can help keep you motivated.
+There’s a biological reason why breaking any large project into small chunks can keep you motivated.

 Optimize Your Work Environment